leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

 Selection of Data to Transfer
 -----------------------------

-To keep the size of the modifier reasonable, the kind of items to be affected must be selected first (vertices, edges, face corners and/or faces).
+To keep the size of the modifier reasonable, the kind of elements to be affected must be selected first (vertices, edges, face corners and/or faces).

 Mapping Type
-   How is generated the mapping between those source and destination items.
+   How is generated the mapping between those source and destination elements.
 Each type has its own options, see `Geometry Mapping`_ below for details.

 Data Types